Log in or Register

 Close associates

-It is intended that applications for authorisation will require a list of close associates who must also meet ‘fit and proper’ requirements.
+Applications for authorisation require a list of close associates who must also meet ‘fit and proper’ requirements.
 A close associate of an applicant is a person who:

 Disqualification offences